urtadolg/Energy-Drink-e-comerce-homepage/README.md

-# Energy Drink - ecommerce homepage
+# Energy Drink - E-commerce homepage

 This is a homepage clone of the website roxxenergy.com.br made with practicing purpose.